lue-bird/elm-docs-diff/README.md

 → [website](https://lue-bird.github.io/elm-docs-json-diff/)

 The idea is for this to be a more general `elm diff` to show changes between for example
-  - versions of a package that does't have a complete change log
+  - versions of a package that doesn't have a complete change log
   - the original package and a fork or re-publish under a different name
   - versions of private packages